 - René Nardone – A Lyon institution with over 100 years of history.
 Delightful ice cream and a lovely riverside terrace.
-6-minute walk (0.3 mile).
+(0.3 mile).

 - High Street and Designer shopping – Head to the Presqu’île, on the other side of the Saône, for easy access to some great shopping stretching south toward Place Bellecour.
 Find designers on Rue de Brest and the parallel Rue du Président Édouard Herriot, and more accessible fashion along Rue de la République, including the grand department store, Printemps.
-Start at Rue de Brest, 12 minutes (0.6 mile) away.
+Start at Rue de Brest (0.6 mile).

 - Cathédrale Saint-Jean-Baptiste – At the center of Vieux Lyon stands its medieval cathedral, which evolved from 1180 to 1480.
 Inside the main attraction is a rare 16th-century astronomical clock.
 Guided tours are on offer every Saturday and Sunday at 2:30pm.
-Be aware that parts of the interior are under restoration (planned to finish in 2022).
 Across the Place Saint-Jean is the cathedral’s treasury museum.
-6-minute walk (0.2 mile).
+(0.2 mile).

 - Street art – You can find more than 100 elaborate and charming ‘murs peints’ or frescos around the city, mainly designed by the company CitéCréation.
-There is a cluster around the banks of the Saône which is easy to get to from the old town, including: the ‘Fresque des Lyonnais’ (0.4 mile, 8-minute walk), featuring famous sons from the Roman Emperor Claudius to the Lumière brothers; ‘La bibliothèque de la cité’ (the city library) which turns a townhouse into a giant library with books by Lyonnais writers (0.5 mile, 9-minute walk); and the ‘Fresque de la Cour des Loges’, which depicts the glorious courtyard of the nearby hotel as a stage set (0.3 mile, 6-minute walk).
+There is a cluster around the banks of the Saône which is easy to get to from the old town, including: the ‘Fresque des Lyonnais’ (0.4 mile), featuring famous sons from the Roman Emperor Claudius to the Lumière brothers; ‘La bibliothèque de la cité’ (the city library) which turns a townhouse into a giant library with books by Lyonnais writers (0.5 mile); and the ‘Fresque de la Cour des Loges’, which depicts the glorious courtyard of the nearby hotel as a stage set (0.3 mile).

 - Lugdunum Musée et Théâtres Romains – Before there was Lyon, there was Roman Lugdunum, founded in 43 BC.
 Travel back in time at this exceptional museum, built gracefully into the hillside, and discover life in the ancient Roman city.
 There’s also a kids’ area.
 Just outside the window are the restored Roman theaters, the oldest in France, and the smaller Odeon.
 The theater is back in use, hosting the Nuits de Fourvière festival in summer.
 11-minute walk (0.4 mile) uphill (you can also descend to Vieux Lyon and take funicular F2 up).